Lucyjpjones/lj-fscr/README.md

 #### Deploy to AWS

-The project used Amazon Web Services s3, which is a cloud-based storage service,to store static and media files.
+The project used Amazon Web Services s3, which is a cloud-based storage service, to store static and media files.

-1. Create account by navigating to [aws.amazon.com](https://aws.amazon.com/) and clicking create an AWS account.
+1. Create an account by navigating to [aws.amazon.com](https://aws.amazon.com/) and clicking create an AWS account.
 Fill in your email and password, and a username for your account, and select continue.

-2. Now on the account type page, select personal and fill out the required information, click create account and continue.
+2. Now on the account type page, select personal and fill out the required information, click create an account and continue.

 3. Next you will be asked to enter a credit card number which will be used for billing if we go above the free usage limits.
 Beyond this, you'll be asked a couple more verification questions then once all required information is confirmed your account will be created.

-   > **Note**: For this project I didn't go anywhere near the usage limits but keep in mind that AWS is not free if you go above the free usage limits.
+   > **Note**: For this project, I didn't go anywhere near the usage limits but keep in mind that AWS is not free if you go above the free usage limits.

 4. Now you can navigate back to [aws.amazon.com](https://aws.amazon.com/) and sign-in to your account.